NextStepProDev/first_aid_kit/README.md

 - `mapper/` – MapStruct mappers
 - `configuration/` – Spring & cache configuration
 - `bootstrap/` – initial sample data loading
+- `integration/` – integration tests (Testcontainers)

 ## ✅ Tests

-This project includes unit and integration tests (Testcontainers and real PostgreSQL) using JUnit and Spring Test.
+The project includes unit, web, and integration tests using JUnit, Spring Test, and Testcontainers.
+Core areas like logic, validation, error handling, and email alerts are covered.
 You can run tests using:

 ```bash